EkaterinaBolotskaya/EQcycle_failure_laws/README.md

 Processes the data from Data_FL repository for different failure laws.
 Plots slip and slip rate for the full cycle, energy curves, phase diagrams, spectra, slip and slip rate by phase etc.

 ## Reference
+Please refer the following article if you use EQcycle_failure_laws for your research:

+Bolotskaya, E., Hager, B., & Ampuero, J. P. (2025).
+Effects of failure parameterization on pre-and co-seismic earthquake rupture.
+Geophysical Journal International, 240(3), 1538-1550.

+or

-The results obtained in these scripts are part of [my Thesis](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=z2lDhmcAAAAJ&citation_for_view=z2lDhmcAAAAJ:YsMSGLbcyi4C): Bolotskaya, E., 2023.
+[my Thesis](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=z2lDhmcAAAAJ&citation_for_view=z2lDhmcAAAAJ:YsMSGLbcyi4C): Bolotskaya, E., 2023.
 Effects of fault failure parameterization and bulk rheology on earthquake rupture (Doctoral dissertation, Massachusetts Institute of Technology)

-and a publication submitted to GJI: E. Bolotskaya, B.H.
-Hager, and J-P. Ampuero; Effects of failure parameterization on pre- and co-seismic earthquake rupture

-Please contact me if you use EQcycle_failure_laws for your research and would like a citation.

 Release on Zenodo: